oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 this section.

-If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend on the model element by which the annotation is hosted.
+If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend upon the model element by which the annotation is hosted.
 In this subsection, an annotation is said to be *hosted* by its target, unless that target is another annotation or a collection, record or property value of another annotation, in which case